Skip to main content

 Chemistry is experimenting, researching and analysing.
-Do you want to make sure diseases are no longer life-threatening or you solve murder cases based on DNA analysis?
+Do you want to make sure diseases are no longer life-threatening or solve murder cases based on DNA analysis?
 Do you want to create a better world?
 Then choose for the Chemistry degree programme.

 From wastewater to medicines and plastics